 “Look unto me and be ye saved, all the ends of the earth.”

-What fleshly works of the law could not do for us, Christ did for us by dying in our place on the Cross.
+The law of the spirit of life in Christ Jesus has made us free from the law of sin and death.
+What our fleshly works trying to keep God's law could not do for us, Christ did for us by dying in our place on the Cross.

 Trusting our own righteousness, our own good works, our own ability to keep the law, can never save us because “all our righteousnesses are as filthy rags.”

 Only when we trust the righteousness of Christ, can we know for sure we are saved because Christ “is made unto us wisdom, righteousness, sanctification, and redemption.”
 How to be saved.